The $q$ and $q^{-1}$-symmetric orthogonal polynomials in the $q$-Askey scheme, their dual polynomials and functions, orthogonality, generating functions and relations and nonterminating $q$-Chaundy double product representations: Generating functions via double product -Chaundy representations

-The above formulas are quite general.
-Nonetheless, they can be used to prove some classical generating functions for basic hypergeometric orthogonal polynomials in the $q$-Askey scheme.
-The Askey--Wilson polynomials \cite[\S14.1]{Koekoeketal} are the basic hypergeometric orthogonal polynomials which are at the top of the $q$-Askey scheme and are symmetric in four parameters $a,b,c,d\in\CC$.
+As mentioned at the start of \S\ref{sec:3}, one can specifically start with Askey--Wilson polynomials and take the sequential limit $d\to c\to b\to a\to 0$ to obtain the symmetric subfamilies.
+The Askey--Wilson polynomials \cite[\S14.1]{Koekoeketal} are the basic hypergeometric orthogonal polynomials, which are at the top of the $q$-Askey scheme and are symmetric in four parameters $a,b,c,d\in\CC$.
+One of the most important generating functions for the Askey--Wilson polynomials is that which is due to Ismail--Wilson, namely \cite[(1.9)]{IsmailWilson82}.

-\begin{thm} Let $q\in\CCdag$, $x,a,b,c,d\in\CC$, $x=\frac12(z+z^{-1})$, $z\in\CCast$, $t\in\CC$ such that $|tz^\pm|<1$.
+\begin{thm} Let $q\in\CCdag$, $x\in\CC$, $a,b,c,d\in\CC$, $x=\frac12(z+z^{-1})\in \CCast$, $z\in\CCast$, $t\in\CC$ such that $|tz^\pm|<1$.
 Then

 \end{thm} \begin{proof} Starting with \eqref{qCh1} using $p=\ell=0$, $r=s=u=v=1$, ${\bf a}=\{az,bz\}$, ${\bf b}=\{ab\}$, ${\bf c}=\{cz^{-1},dz^{-1}\}$, ${\bf d}=\{cd\}$, ${\sf X}=tz^{-1}$, ${\sf Y}=tz$, the terminating basic hypergeometric series reduces to an Askey--Wilson polynomial through \eqref{aw:def3}.
 After simplification, the result follows. \end{proof}